 Jesus stated that the “anointing with the Holy Spirit” is synonymous with “Holy Spirit coming upon” someone (Luke 4:18.
 Luke 3:21-23).
-Furthermore, Luke, in the book of Acts, identifies that this anointing with the Holy Spirit is what gave Jesus the power to do the works of God (Acts 10:38).
-It was the works of God done by Jesus that were the proof positive that God sent Him (John 5:36).
+Furthermore, in the book of Acts, Luke identifies that this anointing with the Holy Spirit is what gave Jesus the power to do the works of God (Acts 10:38).
+It was God’s works done by Jesus that were the proof positive that God sent Him (John 5:36).
 Furthermore, Jesus states that the Holy Spirit (1) will come upon us and give us the power to continue His works (Acts 1:8).
-These works are to be one of the proofs and identifying seal to the World that Jesus has sent us (John 14:11,12).
+These works are proofs and identifying seal to the World that Jesus has sent us (John 14:11,12).

 But it is God who establishes us together with you in Christ and who anointed us, who also sealed us and gave us the Spirit in our hearts as a down payment.
 (2 Corinthians 1:21–22 NET)